 You'll also have plenty of opportunities to develop personal, employability, and enterprise skills that will make you highly employable amongst a diverse range of companies when you graduate.

 Join a network of successful graduates

-According to the most recent data, 91% of our graduates were in work or study within six months*.
+82% of our 2018/19 graduates were in work or further study within 15 months of graduating*.